 “Do other parts of your business take responsibility for FCR performance?” is a question that was included in the 29 Quality Assurance Mistakes to Avoid ebook and self-assessment.
 The ebook and self-assessment includes a series of diagnostic questions to uncover long-term problems of Quality Assurance in contact centers.
-It’s likely that you have seen benchmarking information on Resolution, but beware – it’s easy to focus on common practices that will get average outcomes.
-With Resolution, it’s even more difficult to benchmark considering that the metrics are likely not calculated in a comparative format.
+It’s likely that you have seen benchmarking information on FCR, but beware – it’s easy to focus on common practices that position FCR as just a contact center metric.
+With FCR, it’s difficult to benchmark considering that this contact center metric is not calculated in a comparative format.
 Benchmarking activities has resulted in a narrow Quality Assurance definition that, for most, has not developed past the middle/average service experience.
-This ebook was developed to help you be much more than average.
-Continue reading “Why FCR is not a contact center metric anymore” »
+This ebook was developed to help you be much more than average and position FCR as more than a contact center metric.
+Continue reading

 “Do you agree automating the process for callers to participate in post-call IVR surveys will prevent agents from cheating?” is a question that was included in the 25 Mistakes to Avoid with Post-call IVR Surveys eBook and self-assessment.
 The eBook and self-assessment includes diagnostic questions for you to uncover problems in your program that I have come across since inventing post-call IVR surveying in contact centers 20 years ago.
 Many of the misunderstandings have become false truths, and this question is part of a topic that is widely misunderstood.